irsbugs/cmrt/Simulation Website CiviCRM.md

 52 rows in set (0.001 sec)
 ```
 Show some of the fields in the `civicrm_contacts` table.
-At this stage only a *Default Organization* and a `NULL` exist in the contacts database.
+At this stage only a *Default Organization* and a `NULL` entry exist in the contacts database.
 ```
 MariaDB [cmrailtr_civicrm]> select ID, organization_name, first_name, last_name FROM civicrm_contact;
 +----+----------------------+------------+-----------+